STEIN ACADEMY: SCHOOL OF HEALTH, TECHNOLOGY & CAREER DEVELOPMENT

 Medical Assistants perform administrative and clinical tasks to keep the offices of physicians, podiatrists, chiropractors, and other health practitioners running smoothly.
 The duties of medical assistants vary from office to office.
 Some common tasks include taking medical histories and recording vital signs, drawing blood, taking EKG, etc.

 Medical Assistants work in physicians’ offices and in hospitals.

-No. You do not have to be nationally certified as a Medical Assistant to work in Maryland.
-Graduating from a State and Maryland Board of Pharmacy approved Medical Assistant program such as our program is all you need to qualify for registration with Board and to work in Maryland.
-However, we strongly suggest, and highly recommend that our graduates become nationally certified just in case they transfer to another state where it is required, or find a potential employer who prefers someone who is nationally certified.
+No. You do not have to be nationally-certified as a Medical Assistant to work in Maryland.
+Graduating from a State – and Maryland Board of Pharmacy-approved Medical Assistant program, such as our program, is all you need to qualify for registration with the Board and to work in Maryland.
+However, we strongly suggest and highly recommend that our graduates become nationally-certified just in case they transfer to another state where it may be required, or find a potential employer who prefers someone who is nationally-certified.